allpix-squared/allpix-squared/src/modules/WeightingPotentialReader/README.md

   `{1, 1}` and the field is used with its physical extent stated in the field data file.
 - `potential_depth` : Thickness of the weighting potential region.
 The weighting potential is set to zero in the region below the
   `potential_depth`.
 Defaults to the full sensor thickness.
 Only used if the *model* parameter has the value **mesh**.
-  If the parameter is smaller than the field from an imported mesh, the field will be compressed in the z-direction.
 - `ignore_field_dimensions`: If set to true, a wrong dimensionality of the input field is ignored, otherwise an exception is thrown.
 Defaults to false.
 - `output_plots`:  Determines if output plots should be generated.
 Disabled by default.